Skip to main content

 Request more information on the Online MSW program.

-Watch this 9 minute for an overview of the online MSW programs and application process.
+Watch this 9-minute video for an overview of the online MSW programs and application process.

-Deadlines for applications for Summer and Fall 2024 admission
+Deadlines for applications- Summer and Fall 2025 admission

 Advanced Standing (Full Time)

 • January 15 is the deadline for summer admission*.
-Students applying by this deadline will be given preference for School of Social Work graduate assistantships and scholarships. *Submission of an Advanced Standing (full time) application between January 15 and March 1 will be considered after March 1.
+Students applying by this deadline are eligible for School of Social Work graduate assistantships and scholarships. *Submission of an Advanced Standing (full time) application between January 15 and March 1 will be considered after March 1.

 Regular Standing (Full and Part Time) and Advanced Standing (Part Time)

-• January 15 is the priority deadline*.
-Applications submitted by January 15 will be given preference for School of Social Work graduate assistantships and scholarships.
+• January 15 is the priority deadline.
+Applications submitted by January 15 are eligible for School of Social Work graduate assistantships and scholarships.

-• March 1 is the standard deadline*.
+• March 1 is the final deadline.
 All applications must be submitted by March 1 for consideration.

 Online Program